-New Delhi: Jan 11 (PTI) Jammu and Kashmir’s accession to India was the will of the people of the state, Culture Minister Mahesh Sharma said Thursday.
+New Delhi: Jammu and Kashmir’s accession to India was the will of the people of the state, Culture Minister Mahesh Sharma today said.

-Sharma was inaugurating an exhibition at the National Archive Museum in New Delhi commemorating 70 years of the state’s accession to India.
+Sharma was inaugurating an exhibition at the National Archive Museum here commemorating 70 years of the state’s accession to India.